HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 A secondary function of air conditioners is to dehumidify the air.
 When a portable air conditioner dehumidifies, it removes moisture from the air.
 But that moisture needs to go somewhere.

 Sometimes, your portable air conditioner will malfunction and leak water all over your floor.
-In this article, we’ll discuss what you need to do when your portable air conditioner is leaking water.
+In this article, I’ll discuss what you need to do when your portable air conditioner is leaking water.

 Portable air conditioner drainage types